 When working around pinch weld flanges, seam sealer should be installed to duplicate the original appearance and function.
-If it is unclear weather the original sealing material between the flanges is strictly a sealer or structural adhesive, always default to a structural adhesive such as Mopar part #05083855AA, Fusor 112B, or 3M 08116.
-Refer to the welding and joining section of the Body Repair Manual for additional information related to weld-bonding and welding around adhesives and sealers.
+If it is unclear whether the original sealing material between the flanges is strictly a sealer or structural adhesive, always default to a structural adhesive such as Fusor 112B, or 3M 08116.
+For additional information related to weld-bonding and welding around adhesives and sealers, (Refer to 31 - Collision Information - Standard Procedure).